 3.2.4 Consistent Identification—This success criterion is interpreted to only apply to "sets of software programs" which are very rare.
 See the second note in the section Applying SC 3.2.4 Consistent Identification to Non-Web Documents and Software.

-3.3.1 Error Identification—while it's important for errors that can be detected to be described to the user, for closed functionality, the error description doesn't have to be provided in text, as defined in WCAG 2;
+3.3.1 Error Identification—while it's important for errors that can be detected to be described to the user, for closed functionality, the error description doesn't have to be provided in programmatically determinable text, as defined in WCAG 2 but it should be available in multiple forms – as all content should be – to meet the needs of people who would have otherwise accessed it in different ways via their AT if the product functionality were not closed;

-3.3.8 Accessible Authentication (Minimum)—There are situations where meeting this success criterion is problematic:
+3.3.8 Accessible Authentication (Minimum)—There are situations where meeting this success criterion is problematic for closed products:

 Systems that are designed for shared use (such as in a public library) or have closed functionality might block mechanisms typically used to assist the user, such as copying authentication information from a password manager.
 Instead, an alternative authentication method might be helpful, such as an identity card scanner.